CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 <a name="packages"/>

 ### Python Packages
 We already know how to import packages.
-You can find near 100.000 packages [here](https://pypi.python.org/pypi).
-However let me list some of them as a example, that we could need for a scientific computation and data analysis:
+You can find nearly 100.000 packages [here](https://pypi.python.org/pypi).
+However let us go through some of them as an example, since we could need them for scientific computation and data analysis:

-* **NumPy** and **SciPy** stands for Numerical Python and Scientific Python respectively.
+* **NumPy** and **SciPy** stand for Numerical Python and Scientific Python respectively.
 The most powerful feature of NumPy is n-dimensional array.
 This library also contains linear algebra functions or advanced random number capabilities.
 SciPy stands for Scientific Python and it is built on NumPy.
-Numpy and Scipy took python from a general programming language to a very powerful matrix-oriented one.
+Numpy and Scipy took python from a general purpose programming language to a very powerful matrix-oriented one.

-* **Pandas** is a library for structured data operations and manipulations.
+* **Pandas** is a library for structured data operation and manipulation.
 It is built on top of NumPy and it offers convenient data structures, called *Series* and *DataFrame*, which allow us to perform data manipulation in a flexible and concise way.
 Let's consider the following example, run from the Python interactive interpreter, using a small made-up toy example of user data:

 ```
    >>> import pandas as pd